rya-sge/access-denied/_posts/2026-09-03-fail2ban-architecture-privilege-model.md

 The consequence is that the control socket is the security boundary, and its only protection is the filesystem.

-Two mechanisms enforce that. `Server.start` calls `os.umask(0o077)` before anything else, so the socket file the daemon creates is owner-only.
+Two mechanisms enforce that. `Server.start` calls `os.umask(0o077)` before anything else, so both the socket file and the directory the daemon creates for it are owner-only; the double fork in `__createDaemon` does not reset the umask, so this survives into daemon mode.
 The systemd socket unit declares `SocketMode=0600` explicitly and places the socket under a `RuntimeDirectory`.
+Note that neither is a check Fail2Ban performs: nothing in the server code calls `chmod` on the socket, and the enforcement is the kernel testing the inode's permissions on `connect()`, which is a property of the platform rather than of the daemon.

 There is nothing else.
 The protocol carries no authentication, no capability tokens and no per-command authorization.
 Anyone who can write to that socket can issue: